Altanshash/physics-full-repo/docs/en/problem_set_09_model_cosmology.md

 The motion of a planet is represented as the sum of two circular motions:

-1. Motion along the deferent (main circle)
+1. Motion along the deferent, which is the main circle.
-2. Motion along the epicycle
+2. Motion along the epicycle.

 The parametric equations are: